dlu-ch/dlb/doc/ex_tool.rst

          The name of the environment variable, as in the corresponding concrete dependency.

-      .. attribute:: value
+      .. attribute:: raw

-         If *restriction* of the corresponding concrete dependency contains at least one named group: the dictionary of all groups of the validated value of the environment variable.
+         The value of the environment variable.

+      .. attribute:: groups

-         The validated value of the environment variable otherwise.
+         The names groups of *restriction* of the corresponding concrete dependency ???.

 Concrete output dependency role classes